 Wednesday, July 30, 2014

 BLOOMINGTON, Ind.
-(AP) — A video camera captured the terrifying plight of two women who became trapped on an 80-foot-high railroad bridge by a freight train that surprised them as they walked along the tracks.
+(AP) — A video camera captured the terrifying plight of two women as a freight train bore down on them as they walked along an 80-foot-high railroad bridge in Indiana.

 The women lay down on the tracks as the train went over them and survived the July 10 incident, which happened just before sunrise on a bridge northeast of Bloomington.
 Authorities are reviewing the video (http://bit.ly/1s53bnj) for potential criminal charges.